Positive contractive projections in Schatten Spaces: Proof of Theorem , for .

 \subsection{Type 4.}

-We now consider the case where $X\subset S^p(H)$ is a non-degenerate subspace of type 4, with dimension $N\geq 2$.
+We now consider the case where $X$ is a non-degenerate subspace of type 4 of the space $S^p(H)$, with dimension $N\geq 2$.
 The goal is to show that there is no positively 1-complemented subspace of this type.
-Assume that $X$ is positively 1-complemented; this will lead to a contradiction.
-Using definitions and notations (\ref{type4}), there exist $H_m$ Hilbert spaces, and $a_m\in S^p(H_m)$ some positive and injective operators (or a zero operator) for $1\leq m\leq N$, such that $X$ is equivalent to where $\varphi_m : \H \to S^p(\H^{\wedge(m-1)}, \H^{\wedge m})$ is the map defined in (\ref{defvarphi_m}).
+Assume that $X$ is positively 1-complemented; Proposition \ref{propAR} will lead to a contradiction.
+Using definitions and notations (\ref{type4}), for any integer $m\in\{1,\ldots N\}$, there exist a Hilbert space $H_m$, and $a_m\in S^p(H_m)$ some positive and injective operators (or a zero operator), such that $X$ is equivalent to where $\varphi_m : \H \to S^p(\H^{\wedge(m-1)}, \H^{\wedge m})$ is the map defined in (\ref{defvarphi_m}).